War Crimes Trials

 20 August 1947: Trial Ends

-Dr Paul Rostock (1892 – 56) Chief of the Office for Medical Science and Research in Nazi Germany.
+Dr Paul Rostock (1892–1956) Chief of the Office for Medical Science and Research in Nazi Germany.
 Acquitted of all charges.

-Dr Oskar Schroeder (1892 - 1959) chief of staff of medical services for the Luftwaffe.
+Dr Oskar Schroeder (1892-1959) chief of staff of medical services for the Luftwaffe.
 Sentenced to life imprisonment

-Dr Karl August Genzken (1885 - 1957) Chief of the Medical Office of the Waffen-SS who carried out numerous experiments on concentration camp inmates.
+Dr Karl August Genzken (1885-1957) Chief of the Medical Office of the Waffen-SS who carried out numerous experiments on concentration camp inmates.
 Sentenced to life imprisonment.

-Dr Karl Franz Gebhardt (1897 – 1948) was the Medical Superintendent of the Hohenlychen Sanatorium, and President of the German Red Cross.
+Dr Karl Franz Gebhardt (1897–1948) was the Medical Superintendent of the Hohenlychen Sanatorium, and President of the German Red Cross.
 He was also the personal physician to Heinrich Himmler.
 Sentenced to death.

-Dr Kurt Blome (1894 - 1969) Leading Nazi scientist, and Deputy Reich Health Leader and Plenipotentiary for Cancer Research in the Reich Research Council.
+Dr Kurt Blome (1894-1969) Leading Nazi scientist, and Deputy Reich Health Leader and Plenipotentiary for Cancer Research in the Reich Research Council.
 He was Acquitted.

-Dr Rudolf Hermann Brandt (1909 – 1948) German lawyer and a high ranking SS officer.
+Dr Rudolf Hermann Brandt (1909–1948) German lawyer and a high-ranking SS officer.
 Chief of Ministerial Office and civil servant within the Ministry of the Interior.
 Sentenced to death.

 Dr Gerhard August Heinrich Rose (1896-1992) Studied medicine in Berlin.
 Became head of the Department of Tropical Medicine at the Berlin Robert Koch Institute in 1936.
-In 1939 he joined medical service of the Luftwaffe.
-In 1942, he then was appointed the Luftwaffe's advisory hygienists and tropical medicine at the medical service.
+In 1939 he joined the medical service of the Luftwaffe.
+In 1942, he then was appointed the Luftwaffe's advisory hygienist and tropical medicine at the medical service.
 In 1943 he became vice president of the Robert Koch Institute.
 He was heavily involved in the use of Dachau and Buchenwald concentration camp inmates in experiments.
 He was sentenced to life imprisonment but was released in 1953.
 He died in January 1992.

-Dr Siegfried Ruff (1907 – 22 April 1989) was a director at the Aviation Medicine Department at the German Experimental Institute for Aviation.
+Dr Siegfried Ruff (1907–1989) was a director at the Aviation Medicine Department at the German Experimental Institute for Aviation.
 Accused of being involved in experimenting on concentration camp inmates.
 Acquitted of all charges.
 He died in April 1989.

-Dr Hans-Wolfgang Romberg (1911 - 1981).
+Dr Hans-Wolfgang Romberg (1911-1981).
 Worked for the department for Aviation Medicine at the German Experimental Institute for Aviation.
 Accused of carrying out altitude tests on Dachau concentration camp inmates.
 Acquitted on August 20, 1947.
 He died in 1981.

-Dr Georg August Weltz (1889 - 1963).
+Dr Georg August Weltz (1889-1963).
 Weltz was the Chief of the Institute for Aviation Medicine in Munich.
 Accused of being involved in high altitude and freezing experiments on concentration camp inmates.
 Acquitted.
 He died in August 1963.

-Dr Konrad Schäfer (1911 - Unknown) was a researcher at the Institute for Aviation Medicine in Berlin.
+Dr Konrad Schäfer (1911-Unknown) was a researcher at the Institute for Aviation Medicine in Berlin.
 Acquitted of all charges.
 Went to the USA and worked for the American air force.

 Dr Adolf Pokorny (1895 - unknown).
 Was an Austrian dermatologist who also dealt in venereal diseases.
 Had his application to join the NSDAP turned down because he had once been married to a Jewish doctor and had two children to her.
 During the war he worked as a doctor within the Wehrmacht.
 Accused of the forced sterilisation of prisoners.
 Acquitted of all charges.

-Dr Herta Oberheuser (1911 – 24 January 1978) was the only female doctor on trial here.
+Dr Herta Oberheuser (1911–1978) was the only female doctor on trial here.
 She began working in Ravensbrück concentration camp in 1942 where she was accused of carrying out inhumane experiments on the female prisoners.
 Found guilty and sentenced to 20 years imprisonment but was released in 1952.
 She returned to practising medicine until a survivor spotted her and her license was revoked which was later upheld.
 She died in January 1978.

 First Treblinka Trial